-The 1842 Act extended protection to "any citizen . . . who by his, her, or their own industry, genius, efforts, and expense, may have invented or produced . . . any new and useful pattern, or print, or picture, to be either worked into or worked on, or printed or painted or cast or otherwise fixed on, any article of manufacture . . ."31 The 1842 Act also authorized the granting of design patents for "any new and original shape or configuration of any article of manufacture . . ."32
+The 1842 Act extended protection to "any citizen ... who by his, her, or their own industry, genius, efforts, and expense, may have invented or produced ... any new and useful pattern, or print, or picture, to be either worked into or worked on, or printed or painted or cast or otherwise fixed on, any article of manufacture ...."
+The 1842 Act also authorized the granting of design patents for "any new and original shape or configuration of any article of manufacture ...."

 The inclusion of the term "useful" and recognition of protection for "shape or configuration" of an article of manufacture led to confusion as to whether the 1842 Act protected functional elements of useful articles.
-The Patent Office initially took a parsimonious approach, recognizing that the
+The Patent Office initially took a parsimonious approach, recognizing that the design statute covered artistic designs as distinguished from functional elements.

-^{27.} See Jason Du Mont & Mark D. Janis, U.S. Design Patent Law: A Historical Look at the Design Patent/Copyright Interface, in ESTELLE DERCLAYE (ED.), THE COPYRIGHT/DESIGN INTERFACE: PAST, PRESENT AND FUTURE 358 (2018) (hereinafter A Historical Look at U.S. Design Patent Law).
+27. See Jason Du Mont & Mark D. Janis, U.S. Design Patent Law: A Historical Look at the Design Patent/Copyright Interface, in THE COPYRIGHT/DESIGN INTERFACE: PAST, PRESENT AND FUTURE 358 (Estelle Derclaye ed., 2018) [hereinafter A Historical Look at U.S. Design Patent Law].